 For example: how to create discord server, how to assigning roles for users, how to color code users, how to add text channels and how to add voice channels for your discord server.

-The Ultimate Guide to Making the Best Discord Server
+Ultimate Guide to Making the Best Discord Server

 Credits and +1 rep: For Gehsture about the awesome video!

 Suggested read: If you want to check out even more in-depth guide about mee6 discord bot this guide is perfect for you!
-If you are interested how to create your own discord bot this tutorial is something you want to read up on!

 So you’ve clicked on this video because you want to know how to make a cool looking Discord server that people are going to enjoy and have a good time in, right?
 And it’s going to look really cool and clean, so I’m going to try not to bore you guys with a super long intro.
 It should be pretty cool, so I hope you guys enjoy.
 Let’s get going.